 - Cost structure

-For the Long Term survival and Growth of an business entity, the entity should plan proper and acceptable pricing policy.
-For example; if a company launches a new product in the market, then the new product should be categorized into Two types for the purpose of pricing -
+For the Long Term Survival and Growth of a business entity, the entity should plan a proper and acceptable pricing policy.
+For example; if a company launches a new product in the market, then the new product should be categorized into two types for the purpose of pricing –

 Evolutionary Product: A Product which has been introduced with some upgradations like with few additional characteristics in it, is known as evolutionary product.
 It may priced by taking cost benefits, competitor and demand for the product.

 Understanding the role of Predatory pricing done by business entities,

 In Predatory pricing, the pricing of goods and services are quoted at such a low level that other firms cannot compete and are forced to leave the market.

 This type of pricing is mainly done to drive out the competitors from the market and gain the major market share.
 After driving out the competitors from the market, the dominating firm creates its own monopoly and, thereafter controls the entire market and price of products and services.
 Predatory pricing is also known as undercutting.
 The main objective of setting out this type of pricing is to achieve new customers and creating barriers for new entrants.

 Predatory pricing is anti-competitive in nature and therefore this type of practice is illegal and is prohibited under many competition laws

 Predatory pricers are also termed as loss leaders.